nemisj/docs/cv.md

 * Implementing portal ( in JavaScript )

 iGoogle at that time was something very sweet to look at, all this configurable portlets with different information, customizable for every user.
 It was something what was attractive for a lot of people and Mendix decided to include such possibility inside their platform.
 Mostly I was creating set of custom widgets and creating infrastructure for configurable 'portlets'.
-Again, dnd was, on-fly save of configuration and other effects were the challenging parts
+Again, dnd was there, on-fly save of configuration and other effects were the challenging parts.

 __Keywords__: WSDL, SOAP, Dime, .NET C#, IE6, DND